singhmi4/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 1: January 10, 2018
+### Day 3: January 12, 2018

-**Today's Progress**: Completed the CommandLine section in Web Development Bootcamp on Udemy.
-Installed CodeAnywhere, installed the node.js and mongoDB files, learned basic command line actions

-**Thoughts:** I did not know too much about back-end developing before installing CodeAnywhere application.
-However, I feel a lot better after installing the application, learning the basic command line actions, and getting a better understanding about what Node.JS is and why it is used
+**Today's Progress**: Installed a few NPM packages and created javascript from the content.

+**Thoughts:**

+*Web Development:*

+It was a very simple process installing NPM packages in the CodeAnywhere SSH Terminal.
+The main exercise was to generate a random list of products and prices using an NPM package called faker which generates a host of random data.
+The exercise was very straightforward as in I simply needed to make a for loop which printed out the randomly generated product and price using the pre-defined functions that came with the NPM package.

 **Link to Work:** Nothing yet